kryffin/pa_project/README.md

 ## Memory leaks

-There is no known memory leaks in our game, but using valgrind you can also verify:
+There is 64 bytes of leaked memory in our game, but using valgrind you can also verify:
 '''
 valgrind ./mvt
 '''